 When we vividly and repeatedly visualize our responding in specific ways, it’s like real practice to our brain.
 Imagination is very close to the real thing.
 We get virtually the same benefit from “mental rehearsal” as we do from actual practice.
 It can be done anytime, and the imagined scene can be edited and replayed as many times as desired.
 With each replay, children can observe and correct problems, and confidence builds with each of these rehearsals.
 Dozens of practice sessions can occur in just minutes, given the speed with which the mind works.

-What children and adolescents need are guidance to use that remarkable creative power to focus on rehearsing what they WANT rather than what they do NOT WANT.
+What children and adolescents need is guidance to use that remarkable creative power to focus on rehearsing what they WANT rather than what they do NOT WANT.
 This is the secret.

 Eliminating Anxiety Over Future Event